Vista Del Mar

 No analysis available

-The remarks explicitly reference a seller VA loan assumption and address VA buyers, which is strong evidence the building/unit is VA-eligible.
-This is a direct public remark, so confidence is very high.
+The remarks directly reference a VA loan assumption and address VA buyers, which is strong public evidence that VA financing is supported for this building.
+No conflicting remarks were found.

 No analysis available